tjoen/trivia-game-skill/README.md

 - great speed improvement on speech results.

 ## Known issues:
-Should really be using @JArbasAI local-listener, but I did not get it to work yet.
+Master version is using @JArbasAI local-listener, seems to work, using a dict with numbers.

 ## Examples
 * "Hey Mycroft, start local speech"